Renunciation

 Fish and meat are packaged in a manner that disconnects us from the reality of consuming dead animals.
 We fail to acknowledge that these neatly packaged deceased creatures are gradually decomposing within their wrappings.
 Nor do we reflect on the fact that each animal had a birth, a life, and ultimately met its end.

 The point is not to make a judgment on whether eating meat is good or bad.
-Instead, it's understanding that due to our attachment to perceptions, we often fail to realize that death permeates every aspect of life and that everything is constantly changing.
+Instead, it's about understanding that, due to our attachment to perceptions, we often fail to realize that death permeates every aspect of life and that everything is constantly changing.
 Instead of acknowledging this truth, we tend to cling to life and fear death, rather than recognizing it as a natural and valuable process.

 In the same way, people are obsessed with preserving various aspects of life, such as youth, beauty, wealth, health, power, and traditions.
 This leads to stress and dissatisfaction because nothing in life can be preserved through clinging to perceived "attributes."

-To liberate oneself from "Our World," one must contemplate every aspect of one's existence, including one's desires, views, and habits, and recognize their insubstantial, unsatisfactory, and undependable nature, until one has developed complete dispassion for them, understanding that there was nothing of any substance to be passionate about or cling to.
+To liberate oneself from "Our World," one must contemplate every aspect of one's existence, including desires, views, and habits, and recognize their insubstantial, unsatisfactory, and undependable nature, until one has developed complete dispassion for them, understanding that there is nothing of any substance to be passionate about or cling to.

 Right View The Not-self Nature of the World